Serbia v Albania (UEFA Euro 2016 qualifying): CAS ruling

 As neither the Albanian nor the Serbian football associations were satisfied with the UEFA ruling, they both filed further appeals to the Court of Arbitration for Sport.
-On 10 July 2015 the Court of Arbitration for Sport rejected the appeal filed by the Serbian FA, and upheld in part the appeal filed by the Albanian FA, meaning the match was deemed to have been forfeited by Serbia with 0–3 and Serbia were, in addition, deducted three points.
+The CAS announced the hearing date will be April 17.
+After the hearing, the CAS announced that the final decision regarding the match will be on July 10, 2015.
+That day, the Court of Arbitration for Sport rejected the appeal filed by the Serbian FA completely, and upheld in part the appeal filed by the Albanian FA, meaning the match was deemed to have been forfeited by Serbia with 0–3 and Serbia were, in addition, deducted three points from the game.

 Effect on Euro 2016 qualification

 The victory and accompanying three points awarded by the CAS to Albania proved decisive as they qualified for the final tournament in second place with 14 points.
 Albania's qualification came at the expense of Denmark, which finished in third with 12 points and failed to qualify after losing a playoff to Sweden.
 Serbia finished qualification in fourth place with four points.
 Even if they had been able to keep the victory as initially awarded, and additionally not been deducted any points, Serbia would have still failed to qualify.